netfoundry/minimal-mistakes/docs/_pages/v2/guide-hello-world.md

 54.153.103.130
 ```

 Where 54.153.103.130 is the public IPv4 of your edge router that terminates the service.
-The eth0.me server merely echoes back the IP address from which the request originated from the service's network perspective.
-You can double check that you do receive a different result when you query the eth0.me server directly.
+The eth0.me server merely echoes back the IP address from which the request originated.
+You can double check that you do receive a different result when you query the eth0.me server directly via your own public IP.

 ```bash
 ❯ http -b GET eth0.me